 YOU left to contend with the absurd architexture of these heretical writings, in which all descriptions were ever-present.
 The architexture did not support an image by means of the word but was the result of the dead image breaking open the non-linearity of formlessness.
 The ascent out of matters of image and word was through facility, utility and luxury.
 In short, the imagination.

 By ejecting the media and their therapists, Nas could function with a clearer head, knowing he had eliminated such cruel superfluities.
 That way he could focus on what was needed.
 He divested himself of all cultural baggage and became neutral, like a parking meter.
 Just looking at the vacant lot proved it was impossible.
 So, he would curtail any song and dance until yesterday to embody it more violently today.
 He would reach for the sky or his pistol and embark upon that fabled voyage, for which no signal to begin would ever be given.

 Ascetics decried decadence because it was without care or compassion.
-They had no future other than the one in which they existed as discrete entities.
 Without a vision of an ideal the ascetics were left to avenge decadence while picking at their wounds in disgust.

 I discovered an article in the form of an interview translated into English from the Russian which was introduced as a starting point for a discussion with relevance to many of the subjects being talked about at this forum.

 Yesterday, with or without YOU, whatever had been torn from the centre of Earth was a whole tomorrow looking on, urging the best, as we rioted in the streets from one vantage and one vantage point only: the next.